Realistic Software Development: Cost Estimation in Agile Projects

 But the problem is that the work is too abstract, the workload is too unpredictable, and demands are too vague.
 In fact, you’ll do this job for the first time as every single project is unique.
 I would even dare to assume that 90% of us failed to follow our own quote at least once, exceeding the hours.
 The idea of software cost estimation repels some managers and even infuriates them: “How on earth can I estimate this?
 It’s clear as mud!
 They have to be more precise with their requirements.”
 While confirmed optimists say: “It’s a piece of cake.
 One week and we’re done!”

 Pessimism comes with experience, and not nearly everyone faces it; the seniors (the most talented ones!) are the most unbearable optimists.

-Taking into account rather abstract type of work and a drive for perfectionism, programming is viewed to take all the estimated hours: one can constantly improve, refactor and redo the code.
-Say, you need 2 weeks to do the job, in fact you roughly finish it in 3 days and spend the rest of the time for corrections.
-As a result the project takes you 2 weeks.
+Taking into account a rather abstract type of work and a drive for perfectionism, programming is viewed to take all the estimated hours: one can constantly improve, refactor and redo the code.
+Say, you need 2 weeks to do the job, in fact, you roughly finish it in 3 days and spend the rest of the time for corrections.
+As a result, the project takes you 2 weeks.

 One more thing, any software development time&effort estimation is personal.
 It depends on the developer’s experience and skillfulness, and the projects he/she’s participated in are also important.

 The outcomes of failed software project development estimation are: